 All SCCs should elect members based on the guidelines in the SCC Bylaws.
 Special elections can be held if there are vacant positions or if election procedures have been challenged.
 All DOE public schools are required to hold SCC elections.
 The principal is charged with providing leadership and oversight for the election process.

-Each school is to maintain a SCC member list from year to year on the school and Department’s School Documents Online (SDO) websites.
+Each school is to maintain a SCC member list from year to year on the school's website.
 The SCC member list should be updated as membership changes.
 Learn more about the nomination and election process.
 View sample forms.

 ELECTION OF OFFICERS